Is Whole Person Care What Patients Want?

 Survival vs. Acceptance of Change

-For a thoughtful consideration of who patients and practitioners are and what their goals are in healthcare, here is another excerpt from the article by McGill University researchers referenced above:
+For a thoughtful consideration of who patients and practitioners are and their respective health goals , here is another excerpt from the article by McGill University researchers referenced above:

 The goal of the patient in the curing mode is survival.
 This is not limited to physical survival; rather it extends to survival of all that the patient has learned to identify as himself, including physical appearance, lifestyle, relationships and everything else that makes up a life.
 In other words, the goal is to avoid change.